SaptarshiSarkar12/Drifty/Website/app/docs/Development/macOS-docker-build-instructions.md

 Once you have Docker installed **(and running)**, open the terminal and follow these steps:

 - Update the local Homebrew repository and upgrade any outdated installations.
-This ensures that any libraries that might be needed will be up-to-date.
+This ensures that any libraries that might be necessary will be up to date.
   ```bash
   brew update
   brew upgrade